inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 Azh nazg durbatal^uk, azh nazg gimbatul,
 Azh nazg thrakatal^uk agh burzum ishi krimpatul!
 		-- J. R. R. Tolkien
-For years a secret shame destroyed my peace--
+For years a secret shame stroyed my peace--
-I'd not read Eliot, Auden or MacNiece.
+I'd not read Eliot, Aun or MacNiece.
 But now I think a thought that brings me hope:
 Neither had Chaucer, Shakespeare, Milton, Pope.
 		-- Justin Richardson.
 Linus' Law:
-	There is no heavier burden than a great potential.
+	There is no heavier burn than a great potential.
 If you had any brains, you'd be dangerous.
 micro:
 	Thinker toys.